Google

 Pat Cannady - Chicago, Illinois, USA - I grew up in the Detroit area but Chicago is now my home.
 I started playing pipes in my early 20s while still living in Michigan under the tutelage of Al Purcell, a true gentleman and a fine teacher.

-Here I am playing the B with my friend, fiddler Karen Cook, at Chicago Celtic fest in September 2003.
+Here I am playing the B with my wife, fiddler Karen Cook, at Chicago Celtic fest in September 2003.
+We play all manner of events in Chicago so please feel free to contact us via our website, www.piobagusfidil.com

 Brian Cassidy - Littleton, Colorado, USA - Born and raised in Maine, USA.
 Have been playing the Irish pipes since 1996.
 I currently play a concert D set made by Seth Gallagher (since September 2003) and also play a Michael Vignoles concert D set since 1996.
 My regular occupation as a commercial real estate appraiser keeps me busy, so the pipes are a great way to let off steam.